circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 gohan   Ready    <none>   19h   v1.25.4   172.23.200.34   <none>        Ubuntu 22.04.1 LTS   5.15.79.1-microsoft-standard-WSL2   containerd://1.6.9
 ```

-For my load balancer IP, I'm going to change the last octet from 34 to 49, so the IP for metallb is going to be 172.23.200.49.
+For my load balancer IP, I'm going to change the last octet from 34 to 49, so the IP for MetalLb is going to be 172.23.200.49.

 ```bash
 microk8s enable metallb:172.23.200.49/32